Donald Trump Threatens To Release 800 ISIS Prisoners Into Europe, Complaining ‘We Do So Much, Spend So Much’

-Donald Trump on Saturday said that the United States would be “forced” to release 800 captured ISIS fighters into Europe, unless America’s European allies “step up” and take the prisoners themselves, Britain’s Daily Mirror newspaper reported.
+Donald Trump, on Saturday, said that the United States would be “forced” to release 800 captured ISIS fighters into Europe, unless America’s European allies “step up” and take the prisoners themselves, Britain’s Daily Mirror newspaper reported.

-The ISIS prisoners are being held not by American troops, but by Kurds, in Kurdish prisons, according to The Washington Post.
-The issue of whether to allow ISIS fighters back into the United Kingdom has been a subject of British headlines this week, after 19-year-old pregnant “ISIS bride” Shamima Begum — who fled her U.K. home to join ISIS in Syria four years ago, has asked to go home to bear her child, according to The Guardian.
+The ISIS prisoners are being held not by American troops, but by Kurds, in Kurdish prisons, according to the Washington Post.
+The issue of whether to allow ISIS fighters back into the United Kingdom has been a subject of British headlines this week, after 19-year-old pregnant “ISIS bride” Shamima Begum, who fled her U.K. home to join ISIS in Syria four years ago, asked to go home to bear her child, according to the Guardian.

 In his address announcing a “national emergency” over illegal crossings on the southern U.S. border on Friday, Trump veered off topic to declare that “the eradication of the caliphate… will be announced over the next 24 hours,” referring to the territories in Syria and Iraq which ISIS had captured and held over the last several years, according to Yahoo!
 News.